kfamyn/whatnow/README.md

 ## UI design

-The UI was fully designed by me, except for using some weather icons (though some of them were also drown by me).
+The UI was fully designed by me, except for using some weather icons (though some of them were also drawn by me).

 # Summary